-Get catheter-based treatments for heart disease and structural heart defects from the skilled interventional cardiologists at PIH Health.
+Get catheter-based treatments for heart disease and structural heart defects from the skilled interventional cardiologists at PIH Health in Los Angeles County.

 Conditions We Treat

 Rely on the interventional cardiologists to diagnose and treat:

 Your doctor may check how well your heart works or provide treatment using nonsurgical cardiac catheterization, such as:

 - Percutaneous coronary intervention (PCI) – Uses a tiny balloon catheter to open and place a stent to widen blocked heart arteries and improve blood flow

 - Transradial catheterization – Uses advance techniques to place the catheter in an artery in your wrist instead of a vein in your groin to help you benefit from a faster recovery and a lower risk of complications